What child doesn’t love playing with natural materials?

 Be sure not to collect them yourself.
 I know it’s tempting.

 - white recycled paper

 How to set up leaf shape play:

-As an extension, you can add a glue stick and scissors to the table and let them cut up the shapes, and glue them on to their piece of paper too.
+- You can also add a glue stick to the table and let them glue their shapes onto their piece of paper .

 Here’s a few leaf shapes to try

 Leaf shape city

 You’ll just love this leaf shape play activity.
 It doesn’t take much to prepare and leaves no mess (pun intended).

 Well, technically there’s no mess if this activity it set up outside.
 Inside can make it messy.
 Set it up outside and use a blower to blow the leaves into the garden.

 Best of all your kids will build their knowledge of shapes through enchanting outdoor play.